-Lucia Lin’s creativity for unique projects has led her to make connections across the arts, including dance, visual art, and literature.
+Lin’s creativity for unique projects has helped her make connections across the arts, including in dance, visual art, and literature.
 In 2007, she collaborated with the dance company Snappy Dance Theater in the world premiere of String Beings, an innovative piece integrating music with dance and technology.
 Her newest project, In Tandem, builds on Lin’s vision of taking performance, mentoring and collaboration to new levels.
 In Tandem is a nonprofit initiative dedicated to bringing new voices to classical music by commissioning ten emerging composers from the Gabriela Lena Frank Creative Academy of Music.

 Lucia Lin has recorded as a guest of the Boston Symphony Chamber Players for Nonesuch Records; the works of Bright Sheng for New World Records; and as a founding member of the Boston Trio for Parjomusic.
 Other recordings include works of Kreisler, Berg, and Schulhof with the Muir String Quartet; a collaboration with harpist Ann Hobson Pilot and bandoneon player J.P.
 Jofre in music of Astor Piazzolla for Harmonia Mundi; an album featuring works by Debussy and Ravel for Navona; and a DVD featuring the 10 duos from Lin’s In Tandem project for Ravello records.
 She was part of a world premiere recording of Leonard Bernstein’s only string quartet will be released fall of 2023 on Navona.